Primespark24/GeneticAlgorithmMap/Readme.md

 * Crossover

 At this point the population enters the reproductive process.
-Because an agent's fitness score is tied to the order of its movements, we desire to preserve this order in successive generations.
-Therefore, we use a method of crossover reproduction called ordered crossover.
+Because an agent's fitness score is tied to the order of its movements, we want to preserve this order in successive generations.
+Therefore, we use a method of reproduction called ordered crossover.
 According to this strategy, we pull a random length strand of DNA from parent 1 from a random array starting index, we place this strand in the new_child DNA structure at the exact same starting index.
 We then fill in the remaining DNA indices with the corresponding genes from parent 2.
 The resulting child DNA array is an ordered mix of parent 1 and parent 2.

 * Mutation